-Lesbianising the Istanbul Convention: Research on the Implementation of the Convention to Protect LBTI Women
+Lesbianising the Istanbul Convention: Research on the Implementation of the Convention to Protect LBT Women

 We assess the implementation of the Convention’s anti-discrimination clause across 28 countries, drawing insights from expert focus groups and civil society practices.
 In a political climate where feminist and LGBTI initiatives face constant attacks and backlash, we emphasize the importance of collaboration, sisterhood and allianceship with feminist NGOs and groups.